gpittarelli/clojurespec-js/README.md

 being made in clojure... but we can still take advantage of the features that we do get :) )

+In future, maybe I could also use this library as a bridge to bring the features that ship with clojure.spec to similar schema/joi/etc libraries in the js world.
+Doing some sort of babel plugin to convert clojure specs to flow declarations would be nice as well :)

 ## References

 Basically no part of this project is my original work.
 It is entirely